Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 ~~~
 G'rung: Wants to find out who took us and why?
 Find them, we talk them and kill them.
 Bastion: I require a large library. for a pupose larger than this
-Oriaana: Was interested in visitng this part of the world.
+Oriaanna: Was interested in visitng this part of the world.
 She works for troubled individuals in her city, currently on an ambassadorial role.
-Baka: Here to protect my friend Oriaana, who is here on a work trip.
+Baka: Here to protect my friend Oriaanna, who is here on a work trip.

 Tezzaran: Interested in adventure, but that question about why were specifically were chosen irks me.
 Gets out the map.
 In the short terms I would like to decipher this and orient myself.